-- During the instructional day, cell phones and personal electronic communication devices must be in the student's locker, hidden from view and turned off. - Any cell phone or personal electronic communication device that is visible is considered in use and will be subject to confiscation. - Any cell phone or personal electronic communication device that rings or vibrates in the student's locker will be subject to confiscation by the school administration.
+- During the instructional day, cell phones and personal electronic communication devices must be stored in the student's locker, hidden from view, and turned off. - Any visible cell phone or personal electronic communication device is considered in use and will be subject to confiscation. - Any cell phone or personal electronic communication device that rings or vibrates in the student's locker will be confiscated by the school administration.